guillempuche/clean-text/README.md

 If you copy text, for example from a PDF, every line of text in a paragraph will be copied as a break line, instead of a continous line.

-If there are 2 paragraphs, we mantain the break line between the two of them.
+If there are 2 paragraphs, the website maybe will mantain the break line between the two of them (depend on the PDF's text).

 In other words: